randy3k/SyntaxManager/README.md

 		"auto_match_enabled": true

-This plugin makes it easier by the considering following setting:
+This plugin makes it easier by the considering following setting in Syntax Manger:

 	    "syntaxmgr_settings": [